Hi, my name is Scott K. Johnson.

 Type 1 diabetes is a chronic autoimmune disorder.
 For reasons nobody knows, my immune system attacked a part of my pancreas.

 My pancreas is the organ responsible for micro-managing my blood sugar level.
-More often than once a second, it measures and adjusts multiple hormones, constantly keeping a perfect blood sugar; a job I now try to mimic.
+More often than once a second, it measures and adjusts multiple hormones, constantly keeping my blood sugar perfect, a job I now try to mimic.

 If the level of sugar (or glucose) in my blood is higher than normal, I am damaging my body.
-Over time, high blood sugars can cause all of the scary complications associated with diabetes (amputations, kidney failure, blindness, etc.).
+Over time, high blood sugar can cause all the scary complications associated with diabetes (amputations, kidney failure, blindness, etc.).

 I am often the only person around who needs to do complicated mathematical equations before eating anything, before going anywhere, before mowing my lawn, shoveling snow, taking a walk, or before going to sleep at night.
 Diabetes is always on my mind, whether I like it or not.
 In my everyday life, I am alone.
 Even with my closest family and friends by my side.

-Life with a chronic disease is full of many vague thoughts and feelings, and I found the exercise of putting words to those thoughts and feelings helpful.
+Life with a chronic disease like diabetes is full of many vague thoughts and feelings, and I found the exercise of putting words to those thoughts and feelings helpful.
 I wasn’t the only one.
 There were four or five others who also started blogging about their lives with diabetes.